Explore our campus, including our modern accommodation and innovative course facilities on our virtual tour.

 • You can receive FREE student membership of the AOP as part of your studies, enhancing your CV and helping you stand out from the crowd when you graduate and pursue a career in photography.

-• Photography degree students have use of dedicated specialist facilities – view our Photo Studio 1Photo Studio 2, and Dark Room Tours.
+• UON Photography degree students have use of dedicated specialist facilities – view our Photo Studio 1Photo Studio 2, and Dark Room Tours.

 • We also organise external exhibitions of our BA Photography students’ work and in addition we regularly host Visiting Lecturers and Portfolio reviews.